Temporary (Nonimmigrant) Visas

 How to Apply

-- Register online using your DS-160 confirmation code.
+- Create an account using your DS-160 confirmation code.

 - Pay the visa application fee (MRV fee).
 This can be done by credit card through our appointment website or by telephone.
-Applicants may also pay through a bank boleto at any bank in the boleto network..
+Applicants may also pay through a bank boleto at any bank in the boleto network.
+Note: If you pay by boleto, the payment must be confirmed before you can schedule an appointment.

-- Schedule your appointment at the ASC and your visa interview at the Consulate or Embassy.
-Appointments can be made online, through the Call Center or through Skype.
+- Schedule your appointment at the CASV, and your visa interview at the Consulate or Embassy (if necessary).
+Appointments can be made online, through the Call Center or via Skype.
+Note: In Brasilia, Rio de Janeiro and Recife, depending on the appointments availability, it is possible to schedule same-day appointments at the CASV and Embassy/Consulate.

 Step 3: Attend your CASV appointment to have your photo and fingerprints collected.
-Applicants will need to present their current passport, old passports with previous visas and DS-160 confirmation page.
-Applicants age 66 and over and minors 15 years old and younger do not require fingerprint collection at the CASV so they, or a representative, should deliver a 5x7in photograph, less than 6 months old and with a white background.
+Applicants must present their current passport, any old passports with previous visas, and their DS-160 confirmation page.
+Applicants age 66 and older, and minors age 15 and younger do not require fingerprint collection at the CASV.
+However, they, or a representative, must deliver a 5x5 cm photograph.
+The photograph should be recent (less than six months old), and have a white background.
 Click here for more information on State Department Photo Standards.
+For security reasons, bags (other than one small purse) and electronic devices are not allowed at the CASV or the Embassy/Consulates.

-Step 4: Attend your interview appointment, if required, at our Embassy or Consulates.
+Step 4: Attend your interview appointment, if required, at our Embassy or Consulate.
 You will need to bring the following:

-- Any additional documents the applicant feels are necessary for the visa interview
+- Any additional documents you feel are necessary for the visa interview.

-Step 5: Most applicants will receive their visas within 10 businesses days.
-However some applications may require additional processing time.
-We recommend that you do not finalize travel plans until you hae received your visa.
+Step 5: Most applicants will receive their visas within 10 business days.
+However, some applications may require additional processing time.
+To check the status of your application, please go to: https://ceac.state.gov/CEAC/.
+We recommend that you do not finalize travel plans until you have received your visa.

-All fees will be collected in Brazilian Reais, exchange rate is subject to change.
+All fees will be collected in Brazilian Reais.
+The exchange rate is subject to change.

 The consular exchange rate is: